AIMultipleAIMultiple

 Real-life example: Memcyco & account takeover (ATO) prevention

 A case study involving an AI start-up, Memcyco, involved ATO.
 The company claims that a global bank faced a surge in ATO incidents driven by advanced phishing campaigns.
-The study claims that the attacks led to roughly 18,500 ATO cases per year, each costing around $1,500 in remediation, totaling an estimated $27.75 million annually.
+The study claims that the attacks resulted in approximately 18,500 ATO cases per year, each costing around $1,500 in remediation, totaling an estimated $27.75 million annually.
 Detection was delayed, often depending on customer complaints or social media exposure, and stolen credentials remained a threat even after takedown actions.

 To address this, the bank deployed Memcyco’s real-time platform, which identified phishing sites at the moment of attack, alerted users, and replaced compromised data with decoys.
 The study claims that the system blocked attackers from using stolen credentials.
 The result was a 65% reduction in ATO incidents while improving detection speed and easing the workload on security teams.3